open-sauced/intro/i18n-guidelines.md

 ## How Can I Contribute?

 There are two types of i18n contributions that we accept:

 1. Translate our Intro to Open Source course.
-2. Review PRs and translations.
+2. Review pull requests (PRs) and translations.

 ### Translate the Intro to Open Source Course